Michael-Yount/TheAbsolutlyWorseDadJokes/README.md

 ## This is a API fetch project thet I am updated for my studies at MIT full stack coding course.

-### Here is the webapp.
-CHeck it Out! https://michael-yount.github.io/TheAbsolutlyWorseDadJokes/
+### Here is the web app.
+Check it Out! https://michael-yount.github.io/TheAbsolutlyWorseDadJokes/

 ### This was code that I have written while diving deep into useEffect hook in React.